brightathitys-create/work-achievements/README.md

 # Work Achievements

 ## 👋 About Me
-Internship & project achievements collected as portfolio and evidence.
+A collection of internship and project achievements presented as a professional portfolio and supporting evidence.

 ## 🎓 Internship Experience
 - [ ] Dashboard UI Design (IoT / Laboratory)